 Preventative maintenance for an air conditioner will involve the inspection of all aspects of your cooling system for potential problems and making adjustments to calibrate your system.
-Small maintenance issues can be taken care of during the annual checkup, and if a larger problem is caught, a seperate repair can be scheduled.
+Small maintenance issues can be taken care of during the annual checkup, and if a larger problem is caught, a separate repair can be scheduled.

 During your AC’s annual checkup, your AirPlus technician can:

 - Check refrigerant level and pressure.
 Low refrigerant level can indicate a leak, which can ultimately burn out your compressor, a costly repair.
 Incorrect refrigerant pressure can damage other components of your system.

 - Check electrical components.
 Electrical malfunctions are the most common cause of AC repairs.
 During your AC’s checkup, technicians can check that electrical components are operating at the correct energy levels and tighten electrical connections if necessary.

 - Clean evaporator and condenser coils to make sure your unit can properly absorb and release heat is working efficiently and cooling effectively.